Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

-In this section, we first present the distance metric that quantifies the information flow between pairs of nodes in a social network and provides the theoretical basis for the proposed measures of group social capital.
-Next, we introduce three measures to quantify the social capital of a group of nodes in a graph and present the concept of structural group unfairness as the disparity in the measures by different groups in the graph.
-Finally, we describe a greedy graph intervention (edge augmentation) algorithm to mitigate structural group unfairness.
+First, we define how to measure information flow between nodes in a social network, which forms the theoretical foundation for the proposed measures of group social capital.
+Next, we introduce three metrics to quantify a group's social capital within a graph and define structural group unfairness as the disparity in these metrics across different groups.
+Finally, we propose a greedy graph intervention (edge augmentation) algorithm designed to mitigate structural group unfairness, \emph{i.e.}, disparities in group social capital.